 The father of William Neilson born in 1830 was from Bothwell.
 In the 1841 census we find two possible links:

-The family of William and Margaret Neilson appear in the 1841 census at Airdrie (ref 23/9).
+The family of William and Margaret Neilson - whose relationship with the Neilsons at Muirkirk and Leshmahagow (below) is not certain - appear in the 1841 census at Airdrie (ref 23/9) along with a young man who may be Margaret's brother.

-At some point before the 1851 census, the family moved to Sorn.
+At some point before the 1851 census, this family moved to Sorn.

 Interestingly, two women with the name Janet Penman appear in the 1841 census in Bothwell, Lanark, the same location where William Neilson's family lived.